iljester/jbbed/README.md

-### jbbed Code
-BBCode Editor
+### Jbbed Editor

 ### Description
 A simple BB editor in JQuery fully customizable.

 ### Require
-This plugin requires JQuery
+This plugin requires JQuery.

+### Important
+A beta version is currently being released not for production purposes but for testing.

 ### Basic Usage